 As with users to the service if a Badge champion required any reasonable adjustments to be made to enable them to carry out their role these would be put in place as well.
-For registering on the platform and issuing or receiving a badge, users are only required to submit an email; first and last name are optional.
-Therefore no personal data that could affect any of the protected characteristics is required.

-&lt;sup>1 Note: only the duty to eliminate discrimination applies to marriage and civil partnership.
+1 Note: only the duty to eliminate discrimination applies to marriage and civil partnership.
 There is no need to have regard to advancing equality or opportunity or fostering good relations in this respect.